-The word "integrity" comes from a Latin root that means "whole" or "complete."
-Youngblood offers a uniquely illustrative metaphor.
+The word integrity comes from a Latin root that means "whole" or "complete."
+Youngblood offers a unique metaphor illustrating the act of commitment making.
 Consider a four-legged stool.
 When one sits on a stool that is whole and intact (with all four legs), it is solid and supports effortlessly.
 Breaking a promise diminishes perceived integrity, like removing a leg from the stool.
-When only three legs are left, a portion of one's energy must now be devoted to keeping balance so fewer goals can be met.
-As promises are broken, ever more energy will need to be redirected to remain balanced and effective.
-At some time or another, everyone fails to keep commitments-this cannot be avoided entirely.
+When only three legs are left, a portion of one's energy must now be devoted to keeping balanced so fewer goals can be met.
+As promises are broken, even more energy is needed to redirect and remain balanced and effective.

+At some time or another, everyone fails to keep commitments this cannot be avoided entirely.
 Yet the skill with which these commitments are managed can have a significant impact on the ability to execute successfully (individually, in teams, and organizationally).

-When you make a commitment you are giving your word.
-Keeping promises is an act of personal integrity that affects others' willingness to trust you.
-Would your co-workers and employees say that you keep your promises?
+When you make a commitment, you are giving your word.
+Keeping promises is an act of personal integrity affecting others' willingness to trust you.
+Would your co-workers and employees say you keep your promises?
 If not, how has that impacted your effectiveness and your relationships?

-Kofman counsels that before making a commitment, three questions (concerned with sincerity, competency and resources) should be carefully considered:
+Kofman counsels that before making a commitment, three questions (concerned with sincerity, competency, and resources) should be carefully considered: